SPRT 3002 Aquatic Sports

 Legacy Code 400895

 Coordinator Emma George Opens in new window

-> Description From 2016, this unit is replaced by 400866 - Motor Control and Skill.
+Description From 2016, this subject is replaced by 400866 - Motor Control and Skill.
 Students will actively engage in a variety of aquatic activities including rowing, canoeing, kayaking, diving, water polo and swimming.
 Through participation in practical tutorials, students will develop their ability to teach and coach each of the aforementioned aquatic activities in a school or community recreation setting.
 Students will also train in swimming to improve stroke mechanics and fitness.
 This will form part of the Bronze Medallion Lifesaving certification, which involves developing competencies in resuscitation, four strokes of swimming, personal survival and rescue skills.

-> School Health Sciences
+School Health Sciences